 Hilary: The community wants to trust fire practitioners and land managers, and they are looking to them for help creating healthier forests and safer communities.
 This project gave us the opportunity to put several faces to this work and to develop individual connections between community members and fire practitioners and between the community and the land.
 However, in our community, there is still a need to tell the whole story: Why do we thin?
 Why do we burn?
 Why are we doing this work here and not there?
 When are we going to be done?

 Kirsten: I found the comments regarding native burning practices that came up during the discussion following one of the “Era of Megafires” events fascinating.
 The topic was delivered with force and detail from a woman in her 80’s.
 Cultural burning is not often brought up in rooms full of mostly white fire practitioners, and it is only mentioned briefly in the presentation.
 It struck me as emblematic of the lost history and unheard voices of American Indians and women.

 Planned fire is clearly not a new idea, but it is certainly complicated by the number of people living in the wildland-urban interface these days.

-The implementation of the Forest Resiliency Burning Pilot (ESHB 2928) occurred at the state, regional and community level.
+The implementation of the Forest Resiliency Burning Pilot (ESHB 2928) occurred at the state, regional, and community levels.
 This is the first blog in a three-part series.
 Keep an eye on the WAFAC blog for future posts regarding regional and state perspectives, as well as the outcomes of this project, following a report that will be sent to state entities.